-Charitable donations are money that you give to charities.
-Charitable donations are tax-free in the UK, so if you have donated, you can claim tax relief on it.
+Charitable donations (a.k.a when you give money to charity) are tax-free in the UK.
+If you choose to donate, you can claim tax relief on it.

-- if you donated land, property, or shares: you can claim both Income Tax relief and Capital Gains Tax relief (usually, you have to pay CGT when giving assets as a gift).
-You do this either through a Self Assessment tax return or by calling HMRC – they’ll either send you a cheque or change your tax code.
+If you donate land, property, or shares, you can claim both Income Tax relief and Capital Gains Tax (CGT) relief.
+You usually have to pay CGT when gifting assets.
+This is done either through a Self Assessment tax return or by calling HMRC.
+They will either send you a cheque or change your tax code.

-- if you donate through your will, the value of your donation will be taken off the value of your estate (so your beneficiaries will pay less Inheritance Tax).
+If you donate through your will, the value of your donation will be taken off the value of your estate.
+This means that your beneficiaries pay less Inheritance Tax (IHT).
 If you leave more than 10% of your estate to charity, the rest will also be subject to a reduced IHT rate of 36% instead of 40%.

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.

 "*" indicates required fields